 Issue: How to Fix Windows 10 Upgrade Error Code 0x800F0923?

 0x800F0923 is the value that shows up on the Windows 10 error message.
-Unlike previous Windows 10 bugs, this one emerges only when the PC user is trying to upgrade from older Windows version (XP, 8, 8.1, Vista) to Windows 10.
+Unlike previous Windows 10 bugs, this one emerges only when the PC user is trying to upgrade from the older Windows version (XP, 8, 8.1, Vista) to Windows 10.
 The user is allowed to download the update, but when he/she attempts to run the upgrade, the process is stopped by 0x800F0923 Error message.
-According to Windows enginners, this issue is triggered by the conflict/incompatibility between driver and Windows 10 OS.
-DuplexSecure’s SPTD drivers are knonw as the ones causing this problem most frequnetly.

 How to fix 0x800F0923 Error Code on Windows?

-Before you start manually fixing Windows 10 upgrade error 0x800F0923, our recommendation would beto install a PC utility that would optimize the system fully.
+Before you start manually fixing Windows 10 upgrade error 0x800F0923, our recommendation would be to install a PC utility that would optimize the system fully.
 This way, you will prevent other errors that may be triggered by third-party software, malware, corrupted files, and similar issues.
 For this purpose, you can use Reimage.

 Fix 1.
 Update drivers/software